investor Flow East

 The unique building envelope extends above the sidewalk line to the higher floors.
 The unique curvature of the articulate surface of the façade has been achieved with a three-dimensional unitised system with special character thanks to Spiš travertine.
 This natural stone is a typical building material and can be seen on a number of buildings on the square (including the Jalta Hotel and Fashion House).
 The overall appearance of the façade is complemented by centrally controlled outside louvres and opening windows with triple glazing which ensure optimal environment in the interiors.
 Furthermore, the double façade on the building corner reduces both solar thermal gain and noise.
 The complex shape of the building envelope was feasible only with the use of 3D project modeling.

-Thanks to the use of passive methods for reduction of tenants’ energy consumption and CO2 emissions, the project has been registered for BREEAM In-Use assessment and certification with the aim of obtaining the Excellent standard.
+Thanks to the use of passive methods for reduction of tenants’ energy consumption and CO2 emissions, the project received the Outstanding certificate, the international sustainability assessment of BREEAM buildings.
+The project also won an award in the "Best of the Best Office Development" category in the "CIJ Hall of Fame".